Menu

 Students also have the opportunity to further develop their knowledge and understanding of Physical Education by studying GCSE PE throughout Y10 and Y11.
 Students will study a further three lessons of GCSE PE per week (one practical and two theory lessons).
 This course has a 40% practical and 60% theory weighting.

 The practical element of the course involves students participating in a number of activities throughout the two years, to gain grades from practical assessments that will take place at the end of each unit of sport.
-These activities often include netball, football, badminton, table tennis, cricket, trampolining, swimming, athletics and handball.
+These activities often include netball, football, badminton, table tennis, cricket, swimming, athletics and handball.
 The students’ three highest grades throughout the two years will be selected for submission, in the role of player/performer (one in a team activity, one in an individual activity and a third in either a team or in an individual activity).
 To make up the final 10% of the practical grade there is a coursework unit, referred to as Analysis and Evaluation of Performance.
 This piece of coursework involves, analysing and evaluating a performance in one of the sports from the specification.

 The theory element of the course involves taking two exams (each 1 hour 15 minutes) at the end of the course.